Are you an active player in your life?

 Udemy offers classes in the form of comprehensive tutorials and seminars.

 MIT even offers free classes to anyone with online connectivity.

 Since you are currently reading this, you have internet connectivity.

 That means you can take the same online course as anyone attending MIT.

 Think about that for a moment.

-If you are not interested in what MIT has to offer, other college offer online classes for such things as learning to cook or to how get in shape.
+If you are not interested in what MIT offers, other colleges offer online classes such as learning to cook or getting in shape.

-Just start an online search and you will be amazed at what you can find.
+Start an online search, and you will be amazed at what you can find.

 Carrying a book with you is the first example of how self improvement tips begin a chain reaction toward your evolution.